manelgavalda/subscribers/README.md

 ## :radio_button: About MailerLite Subscribers

-Laravel and VueJs application used to manage email subscribers and their fields.
+Laravel and VueJs application using Vuetify framework.
+Project aimed at helping on the task of managing email subscribers and their fields.

 ## :rocket: Installation